jrsalata/jrsalata.github.io/content/_index.md

 # Home Page

 Welcome to my personal site where I post small articles about the different projects I'm working on, tools I'm learning, or any other fun thoughts I have.

-Right now, this site is a bit barren since it is relatively new, but I hope to build it up over the next few months with some previous projects and thoughts on the current state of technology.
-In the meantime, feel free to check out each of the links below and let me know what your thoughts are.
+This site focuses on the more technical side of myself and focuses heavily on projects, skills, and thoughts around technology.
+I encourage you to read around and explore some of my thoughts!

 ## Quick Links